Want to start a fashion brand? Here's a guide for new customers on how to do it with HookandeyeUK!

 2. OUR CUT & SEW PROCESS EXPLAINED!

 Our cut and sew process is a very simple yet effective for startup clothing brands.
 Let us explain...

-2. (A) The first step would be to book yourself in for a tech pack and design session with our head designer Chloe.
+2. (A) The first step would be to book yourself in for a tech pack and design session with our head designer (and owner) Jocelyn.

 I know you might think " I already have the designs so why do I need a design session?".

-In a tech pack and design session (held via Zoom shared screen) our designer takes your concept, no matter how big or small, and puts together a full tech pack for you.
+In a tech pack and design session (held via Zoom shared screen or in our studio) our designer takes your concept, no matter how big or small, and puts together a full tech pack for you.

 Getting your tech packs right is one of the most crucial steps in starting a fashion brand.